Rajpratik71/eucalyptus-wiki/Scalable-Walrus-Tech-Preview-in-Eucalyptus-3.4.md

 ### Accessing Object Storage

 You can now use your favorite S3 client (e.g. s3curl) to interact with Eucalyptus.
-Simply replace your S3_URL with the address of the OSG you wish to interact with and the service path "services/objectstorage" instead of "storage/Walrus".
+Simply replace your S3_URL with the address of the OSG you wish to interact with and the service path with "/services/objectstorage" instead of "/services/Walrus".
 For example,

     S3_URL = http://<OSG IP>:8773/services/objectstorage